rabbitmq/rabbitmq-website/site/upgrade.md

 Otherwise changes to the cluster configuration that were made between the upgrader node stopping and the last node stopping will be lost.

-Automatic upgrades are only possible from RabbitMQ versions 2.1.1 and later.
-If you have an earlier cluster, you will need to rebuild it to upgrade.

 ## <a id="caveats" class="anchor" href="#caveats">Caveats</a>

 There are some minor things to consider during upgrade process when stopping and